magento/devdocs/src/cloud/release-notes/cloud-release-changes-2002.1.0.md

 ### Patches moved to separate repository

-Patches and related functionality were moved to separate package `magento/magento-cloud-patches`.
+Patches and related functionality were moved to the separate package `magento/magento-cloud-patches`.

 ### Docker moved to separate repository

-Docker functionality was moved to separate package `magento/magento-cloud-docker`.
+Docker functionality was moved to the separate package `magento/magento-cloud-docker`.